maderix/SimpLang/README.md

 # **11 License**

-SimpLang is released under the MIT License.
+SimpLang is released under the Apache2.0 License.